ARMmbed/mbed-os-5-docs/docs/api/api.md

 | Serial | [BufferedSerial](../apis/bufferedserial.html), [UnbufferedSerial](../apis/unbufferedserial.html) |

 **_Note_**
-- The components webpage is linked here most probably shows an example based on RTOS.
-- When the component is listed only "RTOS only supported APIs" then it likely to work only on RTOS.
+- When you click, any component from the table it takes to its description webpage, but it mostly shows an example based on RTOS.